-Father Maksymilian Maria Kolbe (SP3RN), German Nazi Auschwitz Concentration Camp Inmate No. 16670, was murdered in Auschwitz after he had volunteered, on 29.07.1941, his life replacing another inmate selected for death, Franciszek Gajowniczek, and taken for death in a starvation bunker.
+Father Maksymilian Maria Kolbe (SP3RN), German Nazi Auschwitz Concentration Camp Inmate No. 16670, was murdered in Auschwitz after he had volunteered his life, on 29.07.1941, replacing another inmate selected for death, Franciszek Gajowniczek, and taken for death in a starvation bunker.
 It was a sole act of sacrifice of that kind recorded in Auschwitz.
 Died on 14.08.1941, murdered by a lethal injection of phenol.
 His corpse was burned in a crematorium the day after.
 Mr. Gajowniczek died in Poland in 1995, aged 94.

 Beatified by Pope Paul VI on 17.10.1971.

 Canonised as St. Maksymilian Apostle of Consecration to Mary and declared Martyr of Charity by Pope John Paul II on 10.10.1982.
 Considered a patron of journalists, families, prisoners, the pro-life movement and the chemically addicted.